matijakolaric-com/django-music-publisher/docs/features.rst

 By reading this section, you may save a lot of your time.

-Remember, DMP is open-source, you are free to modify it to suit your needs.
-But this may require serious development.
+DMP is open-source, you are free to modify it to suit your needs.
+This may require serious software development skills.

 .. container:: tgt

-    If you need more than vanilla DMP, but don't have the knowledge or time or money to go into custom development,
+    *If you need additional features,
     `That Green Thing <https://matijakolaric.com/thatgreenthing>`_, available as
     Software-as-a-Service, is the recommended solution.
-Notes about differences between DMP and *That Green Thing* are in *green*.
+Notes about differences between it and DMP are in green.*

 Music metadata management